squaremo/rabbit.js/README.md

 socket, since losing a request or reply will break ordering.
 Only sending one request at a time, and giving requests a time limit, may help.

-#### `Socket#close` and `Socket#end`

-A socket may be closed using `#close()`; this will clean up resources, and emit `'close'` once it's done so.

-A writable socket may be closed with a final write by calling `#end([chunk [, encoding]])`.

-### Socket types

-The socket types, passed as an argument to `Context#socket`, determines whether the socket is readable and writable, and what happens to buffers written to it.
-Socket types (but not necessarily sockets themselves) should be used in the pairs described below.

-To make the descriptions a bit easier, we'll say if `connect(x)` is called on a socket for some <x>, the socket is connected to x and x is a connection of the socket.

-**PUB**lish / **SUB**scribe: every SUB socket connected to <x> gets each message sent by a PUB socket connected to <x>; a PUB socket sends every message to each of its connections.
-SUB sockets are readable only, and PUB sockets are writable only.

-**PUSH** / **PULL**: a PUSH socket will send each message to a single connection, using round-robin.
-A PULL socket will receive a share of the messages sent to each <y> to which it is connected, determined by round-robin at <y>.
-PUSH sockets are writable only, and PULL sockets are readable only.

-**REQ**uest / **REP**ly: a REQ socket sends each message to one of its connections, and receives replies in turn; a REP socket receives a share of the messages sent to each <y> to which it is connected, and must send a reply for each, in the order they come in.
-REQ and REP sockets are both readable and writable.

 ## Using with servers